sstaub/gma3-Mbed/README.md

 1. You need to define IP addresses and ports

-- **localIP** - You need a static IP address for your Arduino in the subnet range of network system
+- **localIP** - You need a static IP address for your Mbed board in the subnet range of network system
 - **subnet** - A subnet range is necessary
 - **gma3IP** - This is the GrandMA3 console IP address
 - **gma3UdpPort** - This is the destination port of the GrandMA3 console